What is cloud detection and response (CDR)?

 Key use cases for cloud detection and response

-Use cases can also overlap with cloud-native risks identified in the OWASP Cloud-Native Application Security Top 10, including misconfigurations and identity misuse.
+Cloud detection and response use cases can also overlap with cloud-native risks identified in the OWASP Cloud-Native Application Security Top 10, including misconfigurations and identity misuse.

 Lateral movement across cloud services

 Once attackers gain a foothold, they often use cloud-native features to move between services or accounts.
-CDR helps you spot unusual privilege escalations, cross-service authentications or lateral hops between containers, workloads and IAM roles.
+CDR helps you spot unusual privilege escalations, cross-service authentications, or lateral hops between containers, workloads, and IAM roles.

 Misconfiguration exploitation